Jatinh0409/-Real-Time-Fraud-Detection-System-with-Adaptive-Model-Retraining-MLOps-Pipeline-/README.md

 - Replace the synthetic generator with a Kafka producer for true streaming.
 - Add Grafana/Evidently AI dashboards for live monitoring visualization.

-## Resume line

-"Built a real-time fraud detection pipeline with automated drift monitoring;
-deployed via Docker/FastAPI with ~5ms inference latency and 0.98 F1 on the
-minority fraud class."